christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 Installation and Setup:
 =======================

-* The BitShares App for Ledger Nano can be installed on your Ledger Nano S device via the Ledger Live device managemnt app.
+* The BitShares App for Ledger Nano can be installed on your Ledger Nano S device from a host computer via the `Ledger Live <https://shop.ledger.com/pages/ledger-live>`_ device managemnt app.
+    1. Select the "Manager" tab from the menu in Ledger Live.
+    2. Search for the BitShares app in the App Catalog.
+    3. Click "Install" to install the BitShares app, following on-screen instructions

 .. figure:: ledger_nano/Ledger_Manager.png
     :width: 400px